Eddy-Emmanuel/RAG-Based-Query-Handling/README.md

 - **Production-ready code** with proper error handling and configuration management
 - **Domain expertise** in healthcare insurance through specialized prompting
 - **Scalable architecture** supporting easy extension and maintenance

+---

+**Submission Ready**: This repository contains a complete, runnable RAG system that can be deployed and tested immediately following the setup instructions above.